mui/material-ui/docs/src/pages/components/selects/selects-pt.md

 The Select component is meant to be interchangeable with a native `<select>` element.

 If you are looking for more advanced features, like combobox, multiselect, autocomplete, async or creatable support, head to the [`Autocomplete` component](/components/autocomplete/).
-It's meant to be an improved version of the "react-select" and "downshift" packages.
+A ideia dessa ferramenta era para ser uma versão melhorada das bibliotecas "react-select" e "downshift".

 ## Seleção Nativa